dotnet/msbuild/.github/issue_template/03_mybuildisbroken.md

 ---
-name: 😵☠🐱‍💻👩‍💻💔💢💥❌🚫❗❕ (Listed out emojis that fit here, need to choose one) My Build is Broken
+name: 😵 My Build is Broken
 about: Use this template for helping figure out what's wrong with your build.
 title: ''
 labels: